pemudakoding/Digital-Store-Assistant/.docs/08-image-support.md

 A: Check internet connection and try again.
 Product will be saved without image.

 **Q: Image doesn't display in preview**
-A: URL might be expired.
-Contact admin to re-upload image.
+A: Verify URL format and accessibility.
+Images are permanent on Pixhost.to.

 **Q: Large images take long to upload**
 A: Use smaller image files (under 2MB recommended).